FOURM-LAB/DCA/README.md

 - *[loss_fn.py](./loss_fn.py)* defines the proposed classificaiton loss, i.e., cross-entropy loss + DCA auxiliary loss
 - *[demo_uncalibrated.ipynb](./demo_uncalibrated.ipynb)* shows a demonstartion of the uncalibrated method using the AlexNet backbone and Mendeley V2.

-*The Mendeley V2 dataset can be downloaded [here](https://www.kaggle.com/andrewmvd/pediatric-pneumonia-chest-xray).*
-*Part of the codes that is used in this repo. is based on [temperature_scaling](https://github.com/gpleiss/temperature_scaling)*
-*For more detail of temperature scaling, pleae visit their [project page](https://geoffpleiss.com/nn_calibration)*

 ## Reference
 If you find this paper or code helpful, please cite this paper:
 <br/>